Dahshur Pyramids

 The Pyramid at Meidum

-Sneferu’s first effort at Pyramid construction was Meidum.
-Some historians think that this unique building began as a step Pyramid and was subsequently transformed into a genuine Pyramid with flat triangular sides by the addition of more material.
-The whole outer shell has collapsed, maybe while it was still being erected, making it difficult to determine the original form.
+Sneferu’s first effort at Pyramid construction was the Meidum Pyramid.
+Some historians think that workers began this unique building as a step pyramid and later added more material to transform it into a genuine pyramid with flat triangular sides.
+The entire outer shell has collapsed, perhaps while workers were still erecting it, making the original form difficult to determine.

-What’s left is a massive, 210-foot-tall (65-meter) steep-sided cube with two-tiered stairs at the top, surrounded by deep debris mounds.
-Two more steps appear to have existed in the 15th century but have subsequently fallen.
-Although it is possible that this structure was desecrated for ceremonial purposes, conventional archaeology believes that the collapse was caused by poor architecture and that the Pyramid at Meidum marks a step backward in Pyramid construction.
+What remains is a massive, 210-foot-tall (65-meter) steep-sided cube with two-tiered stairs at the top, which deep debris mounds surround.
+Two more steps appear to have existed in the 15th century but have since fallen.
+Although people may have desecrated this structure for ceremonial purposes, conventional archaeology believes that poor architecture caused the collapse and that the Meidum Pyramid marks a step backward in pyramid construction.

 Dahshur Pyramids